ECP-CANDLE/Scratch/GPR_Qualititative_Kernel/ReadMe.md

 Requires cython, numpy, scipy, scikit-learn, pandas.
 Anaconda install will have everything except cython; `conda install cython` should take care of that.
 (There are pure python versions that could be swapped in instead.)
-Clone Scratch alongside Benchmarks, or edit paths near the beginning
+Clone Scratch alongside Benchmarks, or edit paths near the beginning of the demo.

 An earlier test run was even more successful: